EbonyGunwhy/Ferret/README.md

     from SupportModules.GraphSupport import LineColours
 '''

-### Model Functions
-Next the function(s) that solve the mathematical model are defined.

 ### Defining a list of constant objects
 If your model uses constants, you will need to write a function that returns a list of one or more